 - The email is spam.
 If the email is rated as having a 99% or better chance of being spam, it's rejected.
 If the rating is less than a 99%, the email is suspended to give you a chance to confirm that it's really spam.

-- You blacklisted the email address or domain.
-See Using the whitelist and blacklist to control access to Zendesk Support.
+- You blocked the email address or domain.
+See Using the allowlist and blocklist to control access to Zendesk Support.

 What causes emails to be suspended?